-- The expected concentrations for both NO and NOx are usually set to the same value. - When setting expected concentration values, consider impurities in your span gas source (e.g. NO often contains 1-3% NO2 and vice versa). - The NO and NOx span gas concentrations should be 80% to 90% of range of concentration values likely to be encountered in your application.
+- The expected concentrations for both NO and NOx are usually set to the same value; however, consider impurities in your span gas source (e.g. NO often contains 1-3% NO2 and vice versa). - The NO and NOx span gas concentrations should be 80% to 90% of range of concentration values likely to be encountered in your application. - 3.
+Perform an NO2 molybdenum (moly)) Converter Efficiency test/check using a known concentration of NO2 gas.
+(This is an important step that is required prior to running NH3 (ammonia) converter efficiency test/check). - 4.
+Perform an NH3 (ammonia) Converter Efficiency test/check using a known concentration of NH3 gas.